ArduanovDanil/validator/docs/guide/en/built-in-rules-each.md

 ];
 ```

-Validated data items are not limited to only "simple" values - `Each` can be used both within a `Nested` and contain
+Validated data items are not limited to only "simple" values - `Each` can be used both within a `Nested set` and contain
 `Nested` rule covering one-to-many and many-to-many relations:

 ```php